Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: Abstract

 \section{Abstract}

 Self-attention is usually described as a flexible, content-adaptive way to mix a token with information from its past.
-We re-interpret causal self-attention transformers, the backbone of modern foundation models, within a probabilistic framework, much like how classical PCA is extended to probabilistic PCA.
-However, this re-formulation reveals a \emph{surprising} and deeper structural insight: due to a change-of-variables phenomenon, a barrier constraint emerges on the self-attention parameters.
-This induces a highly structured geometry on the token space, providing theoretical insights into the dynamics of LLM decoding.
-This reveals a boundary where attention becomes ill-conditioned, leading to a \emph{margin} interpretation similar to classical support vector machines.
-Analogous to support vectors, this naturally gives rise to the concept of \emph{support tokens}.
+We reinterpret causal self-attention transformers, the backbone of modern foundation models, within a probabilistic framework, much as classical PCA is extended to probabilistic PCA.
+This reformulation reveals a key structural consequence of the underlying change of variables: a barrier constraint emerges on the parameters of self-attention.
+The resulting geometry exposes a degeneracy boundary where the attention-induced mapping becomes locally ill-conditioned, yielding a \emph{stability-margin} interpretation analogous to the margin in support vector machines.
+This, in turn, naturally gives rise to the concept of \emph{support tokens}.

-Furthermore, we show that LLMs define a consistent stochastic process over (infinite) token sequences, providing a rigorous probabilistic framework for sequence modeling.
-We propose a Bayesian framework and derive a MAP estimation objective that requires only a minimal modification to standard LLM training: the addition of a smooth log-barrier penalty to the usual cross-entropy loss.
-We demonstrate that this provides more robust models without sacrificing out-of-sample accuracy and that it is straightforward to incorporate in practice.
+We further show that causal transformers define a consistent stochastic process over infinite token sequences, providing a rigorous probabilistic foundation for sequence modeling.
+Building on this view, we derive a Bayesian MAP training objective that requires only a minimal modification to standard LLM training: adding a smooth log-barrier penalty to the usual cross-entropy loss.
+Empirically, the resulting training objective improves robustness to input perturbations and sharpens the margin geometry of the learned representations without sacrificing out-of-sample accuracy.

 \keywords{Large Language Models \and Robustness \and Causal Attention \and Large Margins \and Stochastic Processes \and Bayesian prior \and MAP \and Jacobian \and Probabilistic Models}